techidaily/site-tiktok-clips/source/_posts/snapping-to-success-discover-the-coolest-filters-for-selfies.md

 The photo and video sharing app allow you to make your own filters and lenses.
 Creating a filter on Snapchat isn’t free as you will have to pay a certain amount based on the filter’s square foot.
 However, when it comes to making your own Snapchat lens, you won’t have to pay any fees as the entire process is free.

-## Part 2: 20 Best Filters & Lenses On Snapchat to Use in 2021

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1KKovVi9epE?si=EF7KA7b4KsEpWA-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: 20 Best Filters & Lenses On Snapchat to Use in 2021

 ### Best Snapchat Filters For Selfies